MohammadAhmadig/Bioinformatics-and-Computational-Biology-Problems/3. Discovering disease-genes in human protein–protein interaction network/Readme.md

 5- Use proper classification algorithm to classify positive and negative genes.

-6- Report precision, Recall and F-measure as a result.
+6- Evaluate precision, Recall and F-measure.

-7- In the complete network, how many direct neighbors all genes have on average?
+7- In the complete network, calculating direct neighbors all genes have on average.